Five Questions with: Dana Hoeck, DCH Design

 We know the ins and outs of public relations, content marketing and social media.
 But when our Creative Services team needs additional arms and legs, or if we’re assigned a major branding project, we call on one of our partners.
-To help us with our creative needs, we call on DCH Design’s Dana Hoeck.
+To help us with our creative needs, we call on DCH Design and its founder, Dana Hoeck.

 Dana is no stranger to branding and design.
 Before starting her own creative business last summer, she worked for a small design firm in Washington D.C. for three years and then joined an advertising agency here in Richmond for 14 years.
 She has helped us on various projects, from applying ECE’s brand to the web to creating event booth materials for FastForward.
 On top of that, Dana is helping us with some of our own brand work.

 Let’s get to know the woman behind the design.

 Who are you, where do you work and what do you do?

 My name is Dana Hoeck and I work for DCH Design.
 I do art direction and graphic design.
 I work on a wide range of things, anything from logos to print collateral to website design to larger branding projects.
 I have my hands in a lot of stuff.

 What are some misconceptions about your industry and the work that you do?